carlotapearl/100-days-of-code/log.md

 **Thoughts:** Since I have a planned get-away to the beach this weekend I got up early and coded for about 8 hours today!
 I am super chaged to continue this challenge of 100DaysOfCode!

+### Day 3: June 29, 2018

+**Today's Progress**: Clompleted Udacity's Nano Degree Part 3 Lesson 7 Objects in Depth.

+**Thoughts:** I had already gone over the material without completing the code challenges.
+Today I spent about 2 hours going through the material and completing all of the quizes.
+I am pretty happy with my understanding of the material.